pypr/pysph/docs/source/installation.rst

 Installation and getting started
 =================================

-To install PySPH, you need a working Python environment.
-We recommend `Enthought Canopy`_ if you are new to Python or any other Python distribution of your choice.
+To install PySPH, you need a working Python environment with the required dependencies installed.
+You may use any of the available Python distributions.
+If you are new to Python we recommend `Enthought Canopy`_.
+PySPH will also work fine with Anaconda_ or other environments like WinPython_.
+The following instructions should help you get started.

 ------------------
 Dependencies